rancher/rke2-docs/docs/install/airgap.md

 #### SELinux RPM

 If running on an air-gapped node with SELinux enabled, you must manually install the rke2-selinux RPM before installing RKE2.
 This RPM includes the necessary SELinux policies for RKE2 to run properly.

-See our [RPM Documentation](https://docs.rke2.io/install/methods#rpm) to learn how to obtain the rpm.
-The rke2-selinux RPM installation requires the following dependencies to be available in the OS:
+The [RPM install method](https://docs.rke2.io/install/methods#rpm) assumes network access to the package repository.
+On an air-gapped host you must obtain the RPM (and its dependencies) on a machine that can reach the internet, copy the packages to the offline node, then install them with `rpm`/`dnf`/`yum` from the local files.
+The rke2-selinux RPM requires these OS packages to already be available offline:

     * container-selinux
     * iptables-nft
     * libnftnl